 The silent shutter is also a Godsend, letting me take photos of people close up.
 Photos that I’d never dare take otherwise.
 Rolling shutter is present here, but it’s really not that bad.
 Actually I shot most of the photos in this review with silent shutter activated.
 There was quite a bit of movement happening when I took some of them – nothing of which can be noticed in the final product.

-Purchasing the Pen-f (or any other product) through the Amazon link below, leaves me a small percentage of the purchase price, to no extra cost for you.
+Purchasing the Pen-f (or any other product) through the eBay link below, leaves me a small percentage of the purchase price, to no extra cost for you.
 That way I can keep site site running!
 Thank you 🙂